 This was of great sadness to me as now I will have to make sticky toffee pudding from scratch.
 Such is the catastrophe that is Brexit.

 Anyway, I of course do not want to generalise about not receiving customs fees on UK packages.
 Maybe it is random to receive them.
-I’ve bought a fair bit of handspun yarn from the USA over the years (from this seller, actually) and have sometimes had to pay customs fees, and sometimes not.
+I’ve bought a fair bit of handspun yarn from the USA over the years and have sometimes had to pay customs fees, and sometimes not.
 It has been the same with Ice Yarns in Turkey.
 Actually I don’t shop with them any more as a bizarre new shipping fee, on top of the regular postage fees, has been added which annoyed me a bit.

 However, from my own experience and from what I have read, yarn shipments are indeed sending and being received from Britain without an issues since Brexit.